dmbarbour/glas/docs/GlasApps.md

 ## Random Data

-Conventional APIs for random data are awkward in context of *transaction loops*, overlapping with PRNG state or non-deterministic choice.
-But there is at least one simple API concept that works very well: sample a cryptographically random field.
-To simplify persistence, mirroring, and partitioning of the random field, it is convenient to align this field with the database.
-Proposed API:
+Stateful APIs for random data are awkward in context of transaction loops and incremental computing.
+However, we can sample a cryptographically random field.
+Indexing this field can conveniently be aligned to database keys to implicitly support lifespans and access control.
+Viable API:

-* `sys.db.rand(Key, N)` - returns a natural number less than N (diverges as type error if N is not a positive natural number), cryptographically randomized with a uniform distribution across different `(Key, N)` requests.
-Repeated requests will return the same value.
+* `sys.db.rand(Key, N)` - returns a natural number less than N. Diverges with a type error if N is not a positive integer.
+Always returns the same value for the same request.

-This API is very easily implemented using [HMAC](https://en.wikipedia.org/wiki/HMAC).
-However, HMAC is relatively slow and inefficient.
-Where an application needs many random values, might be better to model a conventional PRNG and seed it from `sys.db.rand`.

-*Note:* Users may also access random data from the OS or network.
+If users need multiple random numbers, they can construct a database key per request.
+However, the implementation may be slow, perhaps involving [HMAC](https://en.wikipedia.org/wiki/HMAC).
+The alternative is to seed a more conventional PRNG from the cryptographically random field.

 ## Time

 Transactions may observe time and abort if time isn't right.
 In context of a transaction loop, this can be leveraged to model timeouts or waiting on the clock.
 To support incremental computing, we add a variant API:

-* `sys.time.now()` - Returns a TimeStamp representing a best estimate of current time as a number of 100 nanosecond intervals since Jan 1, 1601 UTC (aka Windows NT time format, albeit not limited to 64 bits).
-Multiple queries to the clock should return the same value within a transaction.
-A runtime may adjust for estimated time of commit.
+* `sys.time.now()` - Returns a TimeStamp representing a best estimate of current time as a rational number of seconds since Jan 1, 1601 UTC.
+This corresponds to Windows NT time, but doesn't specify precision.
+Multiple queries to the clock within a transaction must return the same value.
 * `sys.time.after(TimeStamp)` - Observes `sys.time.now() >= TimeStamp`.
 This is more convenient for incremental computing and reactivity, allowing the runtime to schedule waiting on the clock.
-* `sys.time.clock` (tentative) - an implicit parameter to select between clocks.

-In this API, all calls to `sys.time.now()` within a given transaction will return the same value.
-Thus, this API is completely useless for profiling.
-Profiling is instead handled via annotations and accessed via reflection APIs.
+This API is useful for adding timestamps to received messages or waiting on the clock, but useless for profiling. *Profiling* will instead be supported via annotations.

 ## Debugging